-Currently, certain Industrial zones permit the outdoor storage of oversized motor vehicles but only when they are accessory to a business operating from a building or structure on the same lot.
-This prevents establishments from permitting unrelated businesses from parking trucks in unused spaces, causing them to seek alternative parking arrangements, often in zones that do not permit industrial uses or outdoor storage.
+Currently, certain Industrial zones permit the outdoor storage of oversized motor vehicles but only when it is accessory to a business operating from a building or structure on the same lot.
+This prevents establishments from permitting unrelated businesses from parking trucks in unused spaces, causing those businesses to seek alternative parking arrangements, often in zones that do not permit industrial uses or outdoor storage.

-To date, there have been several cases where truck parking violations have been found on existing industrial lands, which in principle generally do not have negative consequences on the environment or infrastructure but are as a result of outdated zoning standards.
+To date, there have been several cases where truck parking violations have been found on existing industrial lands, which in principle generally do not have negative consequences on the environment or infrastructure but are a result of outdated zoning standards.
 The enforcement, prosecution and management of these matters ties up resources that could be more effectively directed to safety related concerns and displaces trucks to other areas of the city.

 Example: A printing warehouse, operating in an M2 zone, has 120 parking spaces, however, only requires 20 for their operation.
-Today, the printing warehouse is not permitted to have any other business utilizing the 100 excess and unused spaces; and could be subject to enforcement and legal action.
+Today, the printing warehouse is not permitted to have another business utilize the 100 excess and unused spaces; and could be subject to enforcement and legal action if they do.